Super Mario Bros.: The Lost Levels

-Super Mario Bros.: The Lost Levels was originally released in Japan for the Famicom Disk System as Super Mario Bros.2 on June 3, 1986, following the success of its predecessor.
-It was developed by Nintendo R&D4the team led by Mario creator Shigeru Miyamotoand designed for players who had mastered the original.
-Nintendo of America deemed it too difficult for its North American audience and instead chose another game as the region's Super Mario Bros.
-2: a retrofitted version of the Japanese Doki Doki Panic.
-The game was renamed The Lost Levels and first released internationally in the 1993 Super Nintendo Entertainment System compilation Super Mario All-Stars.
-It was ported to the Game Boy Color, Game Boy Advance, Virtual Console (Wii, Nintendo 3DS, and Wii U), and Nintendo Switch.
+Nintendo developed The Lost Levels after designing some of its levels for the Nintendo VS. System version of Super Mario Bros.
+It was directed by Takashi Tezuka and designed for players who had mastered the original.
+Nintendo released it as Super Mario Bros.
+2 in Japan on June 3, 1986, but Nintendo of America deemed it too difficult for the North American market and released an alternative Super Mario Bros.
+2 (1988) instead.
+The original Super Mario Bros.
+2 was retitled The Lost Levels for its inclusion in the 1993 Super Nintendo Entertainment System compilation Super Mario All-Stars, its first international release.
+It has been rereleased for Game Boy Color, Game Boy Advance, Wii, Wii U, Nintendo 3DS, and Nintendo Switch.

-Reviewers viewed Super Mario Bros.: The Lost Levels as an extension of the previous game, especially its difficulty progression.
-Journalists appreciated the game's challenge when spectating speedruns and recognized the game as a precursor to the franchise's Kaizo subculture in which fans create and share ROM hacks featuring nearly impossible levels.
-This sequel gave Luigi his first character traits and introduced the poison mushroom item, which has since been used throughout the Mario franchise.
-The Lost Levels was the most popular game on the Disk System, for which it sold about 2.5million copies.
-It is remembered among the most difficult Nintendo games.
+Reviewers viewed The Lost Levels as an extension of Super Mario Bros, especially its difficulty progression, and appreciated the challenge when spectating speedruns.
+The Lost Levels gave Luigi his first unique character traits, while the poison mushroom became a recurring Mario franchise element.
+The Lost Levels was the bestselling FDS game, selling about 2.5 million copies.
+It is remembered as among the most difficult Nintendo games and recognized as a precursor to the Kaizo subculture, in which fans create and share ROM hacks featuring nearly impossible levels.